geotrellis/geotrellis.github.com/glossary/index.md

 * #### JTS (Java Topology Suite)
-An open source Java library for manipulating [vector](#vector) geospatil data through a set of planar geometry functions.
+An open source Java library for manipulating [vector](#Vector) geospatil data through a set of planar geometry functions.
 The JTS library is a foundation library for many open source and commercial software pacs.
-It is licensed under the LGPL (http://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License).
-JTS has been ported to C++ as the GEOS library (http://trac.osgeo.org/geos/) and to .Net as the Net Topology Suite.
+It is licensed under the [LGPL](http://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License) license.
+JTS has been ported to C++ as the [GEOS library](http://trac.osgeo.org/geos/) and to .Net as the [Net Topology Suite](http://code.google.com/p/nettopologysuite/).
 GeoTrellis uses JTS to provide some of its [vector](#vector) spatial operations.

 * #### Kernel